Sales Training - 5 of The Stupidest Questions to Ask Retail Shoppers

 I know, shocking to read, but that is still asked by people trying to sell you everything from a car to eyeglasses, to you name it.

 Why it’s wrong: Choosing between lookers and buyers based on their answers is ludicrous.
-People often go into a shop not intending to buy, but they get so romanced by the environment, displays, and sales professionals that they treat themselves anyway.
+People often go into a shop without intending to buy, but they get so romanced by the environment, displays, and sales professionals that they treat themselves anyway.
 And just as many intend to buy, a pushy salesperson’s comments and attitude have made them leave without their intended purchase.

 There is nothing to say instead.